CIO Roundtable from the 2021 ICF Summit - The Intelligent Community Podcast

 As a 25-year resident of Hudson, Jim Stifler has chosen to perform his encore career as the City of Hudson’s Chief Economic Officer.
 After a successful 33-year career as a Wall Street executive, Jim is able to showcase his extensive private sector experiences and use his strong ties in the community to move the City forward.Read more

-Within the region, Hudson is a prosperous suburban city that provides talent to the region's many employers.
-Its population is highly educated, with 68% of residents over age 25 holding a bachelor's degree or higher, and relatively young, with a median age of 39.
-Median household income is in the six figures.
-Its downtown district is on the National Register of Historic Places.
-But like Intelligent Communities everywhere, it is a place in transition from one economy to the next.
-Hudson seeks to secure its future at a time when smaller communities without a distinct competitive advantage are seeing their human, economic and cultural assets drained away by bigger places.
+At the same time there are challenges.
+The Hudson community had long eschewed growing its business tax base.
+Despite a heavy residential tax imbalance, high home prices and an aging and flat population, the focus was on affordable living.
+These challenges have been compounded by an upper middle-class population whose perception is ‘all is well’.
+The median age of Hudson is a rapidly advancing 45.2 years with approximately 72% of residents over the age of 25 holding a bachelor’s degree or higher.
+Median household income is approximately $129,000.
+But like intelligent communities everywhere, it is a place in transition from one economy to the next.
+Hudson seeks to secure its future at a time when smaller communities without a distinct competitive advantage are seeing their human, economic, and cultural assets drained away by bigger places.

 In late 2015, Hudson began construction of the Velocity Broadband Network.
 That milestone was the end of one journey and the beginning of another.
 As internet access became essential to businesses, the city began hearing more and more complaints about lack of reliable, affordable connectivity.
 The largest companies in town could afford dedicated high-capacity service but small-to-midsize companies – the backbone of employment everywhere – could not.
 A survey of residents and businesses in 2015 made clear that coverage, speed, performance and reliability were a big issue.
 Some business people reported regularly leaving town for a café with internet access because their own service was so undependable.